stevek-ngdata/lilyproject/README.txt

 If you want to connect to an HBase you have installed, you need to specify the name(s) and port of Zookeeper:

-mvn -Pconnect -DargLine="-Dlily.test.hbase.zookeeper.quorum=localhost -Dlily.test.hbase.zookeeper.property.clientPort=2181" test
+mvn -Pconnect -DargLine="-Dlily.test.hbase.zookeeper.quorum=localhost -Dlily.test.hbase.zookeeper.property.clientPort=2181 -Dlily.test.dfs=hdfs://localhost:9000" test

+The property lily.test.dfs points to the HDFS to be used to store blobs, the value shown here is the default.

-More in general, any HBase property can be specified by prefixing it with "lily.test." (also when the tests run with an embedded HBase).
+Any HBase property can be specified by prefixing it with "lily.test." (also when the tests run with an embedded HBase).

 Combining profiles